Christmas Play - The Travellers' Delight

 The play has a run-time of half an hour and parts for ten or a dozen performers (age unimportant, sense of fun vital!).
 The simple verse

 Included are several lively songs (plus a plodding march for the foot-sore Wise Men) - all composed by a 12-year-old.

-The adjacent pictures show scenes from a romping performance at Scoil Noamh Eoin, County Laois, in the Irish Republic.
+Pictures above and right show scenes from a romping performance at Scoil Noamh Eoin, County Laois, in the Irish Republic.
 Others are from the well-lit but darker-hued performance at Living Waters Lutheran College, western Australia.

 See below for a press report on the play's very first performance -

 given on Sark in the Channel Islands in December 2014.